Logiqx/wsw-results/docs/ukwa/README.md

 ### Additional "Fun" Series

 Weymouth Speed Week are proposing an additional "fun" series to encourage daily participation from sailboard / wingboard / kiteboard competitors, running alongside the UKWA Speed Championships.
 The format of the "fun" series will be practically identical to the UKWA Speed Championships, including the same pre-agreed times for lunch.

-All sailboard / wingboard / kiteboard participants will automatically be entered into the applicable "fun" series, regardless of UKWA membership.
-There will be six different "fun" series, catering for all combinations of sailboard / wingboard / kiteboard and men / women.
+All sailboard / wingboard / kiteboard participants of Weymouth Speed Week will automatically be entered into the applicable "fun" series, regardless of UKWA membership.
+There will be several "fun" series, catering for all six combinations of sailboard / wingboard / kiteboard and men / women.

 It should be noted that the speed course(s) will remain open during the pre-agreed lunch breaks.
-Competitors will still be allowed to do speed runs during the lunch break, which qualify for daily tankards and end of week prizes.
+Competitors will still be allowed to do speed runs during the lunch break, which will qualify for daily tankards and end of week prizes.
 Runs during the pre-agreed lunch break will not however be counted towards the UKWA Speed Championships or the WSW "fun" series.
 The "fun" series will have a maximum of two legs each day; morning and afternoon.

-The proposed rules for the "fun" series are similar to those of the UKWA series, just using speed criteria that are slightly lower.
-The speeds for sailboards are taken from the "bronze" fleet criteria in the ISWC rulebook, but will only consider finishers within the mens pro + gold fleets.
+It should be noted that the proposed rules for the "fun" series are very similar to those of the UKWA series, just using relaxed speed criteria.
+The speeds for sailboards have been taken from the "bronze" fleet criteria in the ISWC rulebook, but will only consider finishers within the mens pro + gold fleets.
+The relaxed sailboard speed criteria have been chosen to allow for decent competition on hydrofoils when the wind is light, but not too light.

 > One leg is considered valid when at least 25% of the finishing racers in the mens pro + gold fleets (sailboards / wingboards), or open class fleet (kiteboards) have been recorded at least two times at a certain speed.
 The following matrix shows the necessary speeds for each fleet: